Close Menu

 4. Are there credit products designed specifically for gig workers?

 Yes.
-Some fintech companies and lenders offer credit cards and loans that take into account alternative income verification, flexible repayment options, and tools to help gig workers build credit based on their unique financial profiles.
+Some fintech companies and lenders offer credit cards and loans that account for alternative income verification, flexible repayment options, and tools to help gig workers build credit based on their unique financial profiles.

 Building Credit Credit Score Gig Economy